mikeplant/slot-machine/README.md

 # One Armed Bandit

-**Tech Used:** Python
+**Tech Used:** Python3

-A One Armed Bandit style slot machine, played using the Command Line.
+A One Armed Bandit style slot machine, played using the Command Line Interface.